Tumegl/Tomils

 Tumegl/Tomils is a village in the municipality of Tomils in the district of Hinterrhein in the Swiss canton of Graubünden.
-In 2009 Tumegl/Tomils merged with Feldis/Veulden, Scheid and Trans to form the municipality of Tomils.
+In 2009, Tumegl/Tomils merged with Feldis/Veulden, Scheid and Trans to form the new municipality of Tomils.

 History

 Tumegl/Tomils is first mentioned in 1141 as in Tumillis.

 Geography

-Tumegl/Tomils has an area, As of 2006, of 3.2 km2.
-Of this area, 34% is used for agricultural purposes, while 55.8% is forested.
-Of the rest of the land, 5.3% is settled (buildings or roads) and the remainder (5%) is non-productive (rivers, glaciers or mountains).
+Tumegl/Tomils had an area, As of 2006, of 3.2 km2.
+Of this area, 34% was used for agricultural purposes, while 55.8% was forested.
+Of the rest of the land, 5.3% was settled (buildings or roads) and the remainder (5%) was non-productive (rivers, glaciers or mountains).

 The village is located in the Domleschg sub-district, of the Hinterrhein district.
 It is located on a low terrace on the right bank of the Hinterrhine.
 In 2009 Tumegl/Tomils merged with Feldis/Veulden, Scheid and Trans to form the municipality of Tomils.
-Until 1943 Tumegl/Tomils was known as Tomils.
+Until 1943, Tumegl/Tomils was known simply as Tomils.